 Find information on programs in Georgia that help the disabled.
 Government agencies and non-profits offer everything from free money to caregiver assistance, transportation to people with a disability, free medical, home care and more.
 Get help in GA for people with a disability.

 Free government grants and non-profits strive to meet their needs as well as those of their caregivers and immediate family.
 Disability benefits, including short or long term financial assistance, are provided to those with a disability.
 There is emergency financial help, money from the government, as well as free stuff and more.
 These benefits in GA are above and beyond any standard low income or other government assistance programs.

 Georgia offers several resources to those that qualify.
-Some of the aid is targeted at short term needs and can include meals or medical care.
-Other benefits offered, such as vocational training and counseling can help meet the longer term needs of the disabled.
+Some of the emergency or long term aid is targeted at short term needs and can include meals or medical care.
+Other disability benefits offered to adults, such as vocational training and counseling can help meet the longer term needs of the disabled.
 More information on the various services and organizations is below.

 Georgia Department of Behavioral Health and Developmental Disabilities, or DBHDD, administrates a number of the state programs.
 They offer support services, treatments, and other assistance to people with an eligible condition.
 This includes people with mental illnesses and addictive diseases, developmental disabilities, and others.
 DBHDD can help residents of all ages with the most severe and long-term conditions.
 They also partner with organizations such as the offices of Provider Services and Hospital Operations, division of Mental Health, Developmental Disabilities, and Addictive Diseases, and other groups.